bleugreen/deeprhythm/docs/benchmarks.md

 The first call includes lazy backend compilation.
 The warm measurement is the appropriate latency comparison for a long-running application; the batch table is the appropriate throughput comparison for dataset processing.

+For a device comparison, DeepRhythm processed the full 999-file GTZAN audio workload in 12.45 seconds on MPS and 33.39 seconds on CPU with the same 128-clip batch and eight loaders.
+MPS is 2.68 times faster for throughput.
+Warm serial latency is closer: 32.62 ms on MPS versus 36.94 ms on CPU.
+CPU and MPS produced identical BPM predictions.

 ### GTZAN by genre

 The aggregate GTZAN score hides the model's intended-domain performance.
 Genre rows use the same predictions as the